 Change the 4th paragraph as follows

-The FSTS ID field contains the identification of the FST session established between the STAs identified by the TA and RA fields of this frame (8.4.2.144 (Session Transition element)).
+The FSTS ID field contains the identification of the FST session established between the STAs identified by the TA and RA fields of this frame.
+The format of the FSTS ID field is as specified in 8.4.2.144 (Session Transition element).

 8.6.21.5 FST Ack Request frame format